yaronzlotolov/Kuberneties-WebAPI/README.md

 and Git.

-This example contains kubernetes components like deployment, statefulset, pods, services, replicaset, secrets and persistent volume.
+This example contains kubernetes components like deployment, statefulset, pods, services, replicaset, secrets,  persistent volume liveness and readiness probes.
 This example need postman for testing the webapi. commands are located in kuberneties folder.